The following services are offered through the Adult Department of the Main Library. For further information, call (330) 821-2665.

 The Library recognizes the resources of area libraries at the University of Mount Union and area schools, and works to cooperate with those facilities.

-The Board of Trustees meets the fourth Thursday of every month at 4:30 p.m. in the Rodman Public Library Board Room.
+The Board of Trustees meets the third Thursday of every month at 4:30 p.m. in the Rodman Public Library Board Room.

 330-821-2665 ext.
 201